 As I said earlier, I have been writing original songs for years.
 Below are a sample of my songs.
 I also write songs for people getting married, having babies, or for whatever!
-Fill out the Contact form on my Home page for more information.
+For more information about custom songs, please visit my Contact page.

 One of my favorite song-writing opportunities is to write a song to be sung for a bride and groom on their wedding day.
-Here is the last such song I wrote, I Only Know I Love You, and you can click here to see the first page of the sheet music.
+Here is one such song I wrote, I Only Know I Love You.

 For years, I've been writing lullabies for the new babies of my friends and I also sell custom lullabies through Lullaby Dreams.
 I wrote Sleep 'Til The New Sunrise for Na'ama, the daughter of my friend, Tanya.